 Additionally, there a three options for a minor within the program: Anthropology Minor, Forensic Anthropology Minor and a Minor in Cherokee Studies.

 Students in WCU's Anthropology Program develop skills in writing and critical analysis from a cross-cultural and historical perspective.
-Courses address contemporary methods and theories and are grounded in regional social science literatures, particularly those focused on Africa, Latin America and Native North America.
+Courses address contemporary methods and theories and are grounded in regional social science literature, particularly those focused on Africa, Latin America and Native North America.
 All of our upper-division classes (and most of our lower-division classes) use essay-based tests that draw on material from scholarly texts.

 For additional information about anthropology as a major or careers in anthropology, click here